 When talking about locally native plants, Backyard Habitat is referring to plants native to our ecoregion, the Willamette Valley (see image to the right, courtesy of Metro).
 Backyard Habitat relies on the Portland Plant List (PPL), which focuses on plants native to our ecoregion, to denote whether a plant is considered locally native.
-For a comprehensive list of locally native plants, please consult the PPL

-(https://www.portland.gov/sites/default/files/2018-12/Portland_Plant_List_2016_Update_Final2.pdf).
-Please note that for the purpose of this program cultivars and varieties of plant species are not considered locally native.
+For a comprehensive list of locally native plants, please consult the PPL (www.portland.gov/sites/default/files/2018-12 /Portland_Plant_List_2016_Update_Final2.pdf) Please note that for the purpose of this program cultivars and hybrids of plant species are not considered locally native.
+See Commonly Asked Questions for more information on cultivars and hybrids.